The Dresden Sun

-The Dresden Sun is an upcoming American science fiction heist film written and directed by Michael Ryan.
+The Dresden Sun is a 2026 American science fiction heist film written and directed by Michael Ryan.
 It is produced by Archetype Pictures, and stars Christina Ricci, Steven Ogg, Linus Roache, Samantha Win and Mena Suvari.

 Synopsis

 A brilliant, principled mercenary with a traumatic past works on an inside job to steal "the sphere", a valued asset from Peredor Corporation, but the heist goes wrong.
 Meanwhile, The C & Earth corporation is hoping to use a scientist's project to gain dominance.
 Whilst an analyst at the powerful investment firm Mutual One is caught between deadly corporate rivals, financial fraud, technological espionage, and ends up on the run from a psychopathic military contractor.